 What is Simple Living?
 (And 9 Tips To Get Started)

 Simple living is all about cutting back your possessions and living a less hectic lifestyle.
-Here are my tips to living simply.
+Here are some powerful tips to living simply.

 But simple living as a reaction against materialism is as old as antiquity – even if it’s now wrapped in a new package.

-The Greek philosopher Diogenes used his simple lifestyle to criticize the corrupt society and institutions of his day.
-More recently, the Bohemians of Paris lived for adventure and wine, putting art well above the pursuit of material possessions.
+The Greek philosopher Diogenes used his simple lifestyle to criticize the corrupt society of his day.
+More recently, the Bohemians of Paris lived for art above the pursuit of material possessions.

 These days, Joshua Millburn and Ryan Nicodemus brought simple living to the mainstream with their blockbuster Netflix documentary Minimalism.
-Their millions of readers are testament that our society’s rampant consumerism isn’t making people truly happy.
+Their millions of readers testify that rampant consumerism isn’t making people happy.

-There are dozens of interpretations on the theme of simplicity throughout its long history.
+There are dozens of interpretations on the theme of simplicity.

 So what exactly is simple living?